Trondheim-Studentspeidergruppe/hjemmeside/content/permanent/blimedlem.en.md

 We're always looking for new members, our favorite motto is

-> The more the merrier!
+> The more, the merrier!

 If you want to join us for Thursday meetings and cabin trips in the weekends, you just have to let us know and show up.